-- Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - 2.
-Clinical and externship sites hosting the College's students are not to reduce their personnel as a result

-- A preceptor is to be present at all times during all of the procedures in which students are actively involved. - 4.
+- Students are not to be paid for any of the activities they perform during their clinical and externship experiences. - Clinical and externship sites hosting the College's students are not to reduce their personnel as a result of the partnership to provide experiences for our students. - A preceptor is to be present at all times during all of the procedures in which students are actively involved. - 4.
 Students are allowed to procure gainful employment outside of their scheduled clinical or externship hours.
 If a student is an employee of the host site, hours worked as an employee do not count toward clinical or externship required experience hours.